Hidden ferromagnetism of centrosymmetric antiferromagnets: Summary and Outlook

+The spin group theory is a popular tool for identifying possible band splitting in altermagnetic materials~\cite{SmejkalPRX1,ChenPRX}.
+Nevertheless, the symmetry alone does not say whether this splitting is large or small.
+It can be accidentally zero (as in MnF$_2$) or identically zero (as in the one-orbital model of La$_2$CuO$_4$).
+On the other hand, the SO interaction, which leads to AHE in antipolar antiferromagnets, is always finite due to the lack of bond inversion symmetry.
+Formally, we deal with the same materials, which were recently identified as the novel Type-II phase of magnetism (altermagnetism)~\cite{SmejkalPRX1}.
+However, these materials have a long history~\cite{Dzyaloshinskii_weakF,DzyaloshinskiiPM} and were known before as centrosymmetric antiferromagnets~\cite{TurovBook,TurovUFN}.
+The centrosymmetric antiferromagnetism is a more general definition, implying a wide range of ``ferromagnetic'' properties, which are not necessarily related to the spin splitting of bands.
+The altermagnetism (the band splitting) is just a subclass of centrosymmetric antiferromagnetism.

+The lack of inversion symmetry would break the $\{ \mathcal{S} | {\bf t} \}$ symmetry of SO interaction.
+For instance, in the simplest polar magnets, the SO interaction is translationally invariant and transformed to itself by ${\bf t}$.
+This induces DM interactions connecting different unit cells, which are responsible for the formation of noncollinear magnetic textures, such as spin spirals or skyrmions~\cite{Dzyaloshinskii1964,bog1,bog2}.
+Thus, generally such systems cannot be classified as ``collinear antiferromagnets''.
+Nevertheless, the lack of inversion symmetry can lead to a number of interesting properties, including skyrmion-induced topological Hall effect~\cite{NagaosaTokura}.

+Another prominent example of topological magnetism is the noncoplanar antiferromagnetism realized in triangular, pyrochlore, or kagome lattices~\cite{Ohgushi,Nakatsuji,FengNC,WatanabePRB}.
+The main difference from nearly collinear centrosymmetric antiferromagnets considered in the present work is that in noncoplanar magnets, AHE is induced by scalar spin chirality without SO interaction.

 Thus, the altermagnetic splitting of bands is certainly an interesting theoretical discovery leading to a number of practically important phenomena such as the spin-current generation in AFM substances~\cite{Naka,JunweiLiuNC,Naka_Spintronics}.
 However, regarding the whole spectrum of properties expected in centrosymmetric antiferromagnets with broken time-reversal symmetry, it would not be right to attribute all of them to the band splitting and try to consider all of them only from the viewpoint of this splitting.
-Even if the band splitting is small, as was recently observed in some potential altermagnets~\cite{MoranoMnF2}, the material can still host robust AHE and net orbital magnetization, exhibit magneto-optical rotations and other ``ferromagnetic'' phenomena, which are related to other, hidden, symmetries of such AFM state, being the consequence if inversional and translational invariance.
+Even if the band splitting is small, the material is still expected to host robust AHE and net orbital magnetization, exhibit magneto-optical rotations and other ``ferromagnetic'' phenomena, which are related to other, hidden, symmetries of such AFM state, being the consequence of the inversional invariance.